 The goblins and the wargs turn the screw now, massing again in the valley, bolstered by “the bodyguard of Bolg, goblins of huge size with scimitars of steel.”
 Things literally look dark for our heroes, thanks to the fading light and the blood-thirsty bats: “…actual darkness was coming into a stormy sky; while still the great bats swirled about the heads and ears of elves and men, or fastened vampire-like on the stricken“.
 On each spur, the Allies are pushed back, with Bard giving ground to the east, and Thranduil pressed in tight at the south.
 It isn’t the first or last time that Tolkien will outline a battle where the good guys are surrounded and seemingly doomed, only for an unexpected relief to come from somewhere.

 That relief comes from the company inside Erebor, and Thorin, now redeeming himself for his recent actions.
 Everyone has forgotten him – we might wonder if they considered holding up in the mountain – but now he’s back with a trumpet call and a crash as the wall the dwarves threw up is rapidly thrown done.
 The narrator himself identifies Thorin as the “King under the mountain” here, as if by this very action Thorin has made himself worthy of the title.
 With the company, he looks a miraculous sight, like gold incarnate to a dwarf: “…they were in shining armour, and red light leapt from their eyes.
 In the gloom the great dwarf gleamed like gold in a dying fire.”
 This is, perhaps, Thorin’s most important moment, as he lays aside the binds of gold-lust and dishonourable greed to fight a terrible enemy, for his kinsfolk and for his newly re-won homeland.
+In doing so, he inadvertently makes the old prophecies come true, as a form of gold does indeed come leaping out of the mountain.
 We needed to see this, to forgive Thorin for his worlds and dark throughs of the previous chapters.

 The battle turns – the goblins “were piled in heaps till Dale was dark and hideous with their corpses” – and seems to reach a pivotal moment of victory on the back of Thorin’s glorious charge – “Thorin drove right against the bodyguard of Bolg” – but then turns once more: